shenzhou05/SRP-Chinese-Translation/Pages/HDRP/Writing-A-Custom-Sky-Renderer.md

 # Writing A Custom Sky Renderer

-The sky system is setup in a way that allows users to develop their own kind of sky with their own parameters and shaders.
+The sky system is setup in a way that allows users to develop their own kind of sky with their own parameters and shaders while still keeping it consistent with the lighting pipeline.

 Three things are needed in order to write your own sky.